CEI-lab/FastRobots-2023/docs/Lab10.md

 ## Pre-lab

-Please familiarize yourself with the following background information before showing up to lab.
+Please read the following background information and the lab description in its entirety before showing up to lab hours.

 #### Robot Localization
 Robot localization is the process of determining where a mobile robot is located with respect to its environment.
 Plotting odometry against the ground truth in the previous lab should have convinced you that non-probabilistic methods lead to poor results.